jingwenzhang1118/jingwenzhang1118/visuals.md

 <link rel="stylesheet" href="/assets/css/res.css">

-Drawing graphs is of great importance for exploring data structure, identifying trends and clusters, detecting unusual data points and presenting results.
-Figures can quickly communicate a significant amount of information.
-It is without a doubt that **a good graph is worth a thousand words**.
+Graphs improve the effectiveness of reporting.
+No wonder that **a good graph is worth a thousand words**.

-Here I display some dynamic figures I draw using Python.
-In particular, I use these figures to explore the **trend of CSR (Corporate Social Responsibility) performance of US companies**, and **its association with some firm characteristics**.
+I created dynamic figures using Python to show the **trend of CSR (Corporate Social Responsibility) performance of US companies**, and **its association with some firm characteristics**.
 The CSR ratings of US companies are collected from KLD database for the period from 2004 to 2018.
 <br>
 <hr>

-<h3 class="fighd">CSR Performance over time</h3>
+<h3 class="fighd" id="#f1">CSR Performance over time</h3>

-- The folllowing figure suggests that CSR performance of firms has improved over time.
+- The folllowing figure suggests that **CSR performance of firms has improved over time**.

 <div class="custom-video">
       <div class="custom-video__container">